monk-afk/filterplus/README.md

 ## Highlighted Mentions

-Messages containin online player's name will be sent to the mentioned player as green text.
+Messages containing online player's name will be sent to the mentioned player as green text.
 If many players are mentioned, they will each receive green text.

 ___